Nothing much new. Still doing meetings on Zoom until Covid is manageable. See below

 Dick has been in contact with the manager to see if we can get some light reducing of some sort.
 We might see something soon (or not).

 Well a lot of the worst is over now and restaurants are slowly opening up.
-However, Maudies will not be able to accommodate all of us and all of us are in the very susceptible bracket.
-So we should probably plan on online meetings through the summer.
+However, Maudies will not be able to accommodate all of us and the members of the group are in the very susceptible bracket.
+So we should probably plan on continued online meetings through the spring of 2021.
+Travis County is in RED mode right now, so it is not a good idea to meet in person for a while yet.

 Maudie’s Hill Country